Arranging and Conducting Interviews

-The Selection Committee for Administrative/Support posts has discretion, under the direction of the Human Resources Department, to use any selection tools or techniques that are valid and fair to all candidates.
-The approved procedure for Academic appointments is presentation and interview.
-Candidates shall be provided with the following information:
+The Selection Committee has discretion, under the direction of Human Resources, to use any selection tools or techniques that are valid and fair to all candidates.

 Interviews must be conducted in accordance with the University's policy on Equality of Opportunity.